NREL/rdtools/README.md

 handle both high frequency (hourly or better) or low frequency (daily, weekly, etc.) datasets.
 Best results are obtained with higher frequency data.

-Full examples are worked out in the example notebooks in [rdtools/docs](./docs/degradation_example.ipynb).
+Full examples are worked out in the example notebooks in the [documentation](https://rdtools.readthedocs.io/en/latest/example.html).

 ## Workflow
 RdTools supports a number of workflows, but a typical analysis follows the following: